Even today, gay boys and men grow up facing the dual challenge of cultural homophobia and its byproduct: internalized homophobia.

 We do this by taking on the loathing others harbor for our authentic selves, altering our self-presentation along the lines of the masculine ideal.

 That is, we learn to conceal our more evident “feminine” traits, including our interest in other men.
 Some of us may even avoid all possibility of judgment by eschewing the company of heterosexuals and moving to live in a gay village.

 But the inauthentic shell which we don as a matter of necessity may become a new comfortable norm.
 Self-loathing will likely leave us crippled by ongoing covert depression.

 Unable to tolerate our vulnerability, we find ourselves in turn unable to tolerate it in others.
 We adopt judgmentalism, rejecting other gay men as we ourselves were once rejected.

-While not as dramatic as a closeted man cruising a gay nightclub and attacking someone for making a pass at him, this latent form of internalized homophobia is characterized by emotional repression so painful that many sufferers are forced to seek refuge in grandiosity or addictive behaviors.
+While not as dramatic as a closeted man cruising a gay nightclub and attacking someone for making a pass at him, this is a latent form of internalized homophobia.
+It is characterized by an emotional repression so painful that many sufferers find themselves seeking refuge in grandiosity or addictive behaviors.